lcarlier/EasyMock/docs/architecture.md

 Validates the specific interface re-implementation of the CType class.

 ### <a name="user-content-easyMockGenerate"></a> easyMockGenerate
-This folders contains all the logic to validate EasyMockGenerate. libEasyMockFramework.so is also validated here because the generated mocks uses libEasyMockFramework.so.
+This folder contains all the logic to validate EasyMockGenerate.
+`libEasyMockFramework.so` is also validated here because the generated mocks uses libEasyMockFramework.so.

 The sub-directories are organised as followed:
 * CommandLineParser: Contains the code which test the command line parser of EasyMockGenerate.
-* common: Contains the UT which tests the copyability and moveability of all the [EasyMock internal objects][eio].
+* common: Contains the UT which tests the copyability and movability of all the [EasyMock internal objects][eio].
 * commonClasses: Implementation of all the function factories test code.
 * generate: Contains the tests that verifies that the generated mocks compiles